The Black Sand and Gold Recovery Company: American Placer Corporation

-Since the board as a whole chose not to continue funding Spencer's Arizona work, Parkyn and his closest associates, took it upon themselves to support the venture and oversee its difficult move across more then a hundred miles of rugged country to a new site at Lees Ferry.
+Since the board as a whole chose not to continue funding Spencer's Arizona work, Parkyn and his closest associates, took it upon themselves to support the venture and oversee its difficult move across more than a hundred miles of rugged country to a new site at Lees Ferry.
 In the fall of 1910 Parkyn and several collaborators visited Spencer's operation to make sure their plans were being carried out and to stage a promotional show of confidence.
 Photographs from the visit emphasized that the backers of the enterprise were not merely office men in Chicago but active participants willing to stand alongside the work and share in the hardships of the field.